 When I made the recipe, I used just a pound of chocolate, and the fudge set enough that I was able to cut it as you can see in the photos, but since I personally prefer something a bit more sturdy, I would add a little additional more chocolate next time to the recipe and so the instructions below are adjusted accordingly.

 As for what kind of chocolate to use… I recommend a couverture chocolate.
 Couverture chocolate is baking and melting chocolate that doesn’t have a coating like chocolate chips and isn’t a candy coating compound like candy melts.
 It is designed for making ganache and other chocolate confections.
 You can typically find it in the baking section of your grocery store in either chunks you’ll have to chop, or convenient discs or pellets that you don’t.
 Can you guess which one I look for? 😉 In a pinch, chips or even white chocolate candy bars could work, but since the chocolate is the star in fudge, the better quality chocolate you use, the better the final product.
-For this fudge, I used Guittard chocolate.*
+For this fudge, I used Guittard chocolate.
+This is not sponsored, this is just one of the brands I like.

 Store your fudge in the refrigerator up to one week, if it lasts that long!